oracle/graal/docs/README.md

 * [Substrate VM](../substratevm) is a framework that allows ahead-of-time (AOT) compilation of Java applications under closed-world assumption into executable images or shared objects.

 * [TRegex](../regex) is an implementation of regular expressions which leverages Graal and Truffle for efficient compilation of automata.

+## Documentation

+A comprehensive GraalVM documentation can be found on the website.
+It is divided into several sections:

 ## License